Frequently asked questions

 4. Each horse should have its own saddle.
 The saddle adopts the contours of the horse.
 Ill advised riders use one saddle on several horses without pausing to consider possible consequences.

-5. If you MUST use a numnah or gel pad the saddle fitter must be informed at the time of the original enquiry - and always before the saddle is fitted.
+5. If you MUST use a Sheepskin, Foam or gel halfpad the saddle fitter must be informed at the time of the original enquiry - and always before the saddle is fitted.

 6. Unlevelness, even slight, in your horse's gait - especially behind - can cause the saddle to move/gyrate thus possibly exacerbating the existing problem.